36 Psychological tactics in marketing: How marketing psychology works?

 What’s that smell?

 In a controlled test, we pumped the smell of chocolate into a supermarket in the UK.
 We measured sales of chocolate in the weeks before and after the initiative.
 When the aroma was present, sales of chocolate increased by 29%.
 As part of the project, we also interviewed more than 100 shoppers as they left the store.
 Not a single person recalled smelling chocolate.
-As a result of this sensory-based marketing initiative, further aroma dispensing activities took place in Australia and India.
+As a result of this Sensory Marketing initiative, further aroma dispensing activities took place in Australia and India.
 Both with the same results.

 Phillip Adcock, Managing Director at Adcock Solutions